100% Confidential, Free, And No-Obligation Quote

 |HTA Section||Demerit Points||CVOR POINTS|

-It is important to note that even when an offence carries no demerit point penalty, it will still show as a record of conviction on your driving record.
-Third parties such as an employer or insurance company will generally see convictions for three years from their conviction dates.
+It is important to note that even when an offence carries no demerit points, it will still show as a record of conviction on your driving record.
+Third parties, such as an employer or insurance company, will generally see convictions for three years from their conviction dates, even for charges with no demerit points.
 Oftentimes, the additional insurance costs of a conviction can quickly exceed the original fine issued by the court.
 Your insurance broker can help assist you in understanding the long-term costs due to an increase in your risk assessment and insurance rate.

 Are There Any Exemptions to Wearing a Seat Belt in Ontario?